isaacs/node-lru-cache/README.md

 For the usage of the `status` option, see **Status Tracking** below.

+### `info(key) => Entry | undefined`

+Return an `Entry` object containing the currently cached value, as well as ttl and size information if available.
+Returns undefined if the key is not found in the cache.

+Unlike `dump()` (which is designed to be portable and survive serialization), the `start` value is always the current timestamp, and the `ttl` is a calculated remaining time to live (negative if expired).

+Note that stale values are always returned, rather than being pruned and treated as if they were not in the cache.
+If you wish to exclude stale entries, guard against a negative `ttl` value.

 ### `async fetch(key, options = {}) => Promise`

 The following options are supported: